biocore/qurro/README.md

 ### Data Sources

+The test data located in `qurro/tests/input/mackerel/` were exported from QIIME 2 artifacts in [this repository](https://github.com/knightlab-analyses/qurro-mackerel-analysis).
+These data are from Minich et al. 2019 [1].

 The test data located in `qurro/tests/input/byrd/` are from [this repository](https://github.com/knightlab-analyses/reference-frames).
 These data, in turn, originate from Byrd et al.'s 2017 study on atopic